|HKSAR Government responds to US report on HK

 He pointed out that under the Constitution and the Basic Law, the HKSAR exercised a high degree of autonomy and enjoyed executive, legislative and independent judicial powers, including that of final adjudication.

 The spokesman said, "It has never been intended under 'One Country, Two Systems' for the HKSAR to decide, completely on its own, on its political structure.
 By constitutional design, the Central Authorities have the powers and responsibilities to oversee Hong Kong's constitutional development.
-The decision taken by the NPCSC on Hong Kong's constitutional development was
+The decision taken by the NPCSC on Hong Kong's constitutional development was legal and proper.

 "We hope that foreign governments and legislatures will continue to respect the principle that HKSAR's electoral arrangements should be made in accordance with the Basic Law."

 The spokesman added, "Over the last seven years, with the strong support of the Central Authorities, we have successfully turned 'One Country, Two Systems' into an everyday reality and have been running Hong Kong under a high degree of autonomy.
-Our freedoms - of the press, expression, assembly, religion and many others - remain strong and are deeply rooted in the rule of
+Our freedoms - of the press, expression, assembly, religion and many others - remain strong and are deeply rooted in the rule of law."

 The spokesman pointed out that Hong Kong had always been a safe and peaceful city, with a crime rate lower than that of many developed countries.
 "We will not tolerate any acts of intimidation to our treasured freedoms, and any allegations of such intimidation will be thoroughly investigated by our police."